salazro/dftd/README.md

 ## Directories

 Each one of these directories contain different material for different parts in the book.
-Here is a quick overview of each directory:

-* _ansible_: Contains the playbook and tasks to follow along in the first section of the book.
+Here is a quick overview of each tasks to follow along in the first section of the book.

-* _monitoring_: Contains the k8s manifest files to install Prometheus, Alertmanager, and Grafana.

 * _telnet-server_: Contains the sample application that is used throughout two-thirds of the book.